 How It Helps: Chelates heavy metals, may support circulation.

 Typical Dosage: IV: 1-3 g per session; oral: 500-1000 mg/day.
-Doses vary widely; these are based on common use and limited studies.

-Why It May Detox: Proposed to clear metals possibly linked to vaccine side effects..
+Why It May Detox: Proposed to clear metals possibly linked to vaccine side effects.
 Typically IV; oral forms less effective.

 Caution: Requires medical supervision; can deplete essential minerals.